Frequently Asked Questions

 Q: How much does it cost to post a job ad online only?

 A: Ads can be posted both online and in the print Perspectives, or online only.
 All ads appear online; there is a small fee to also publish them in the print Perspectives.
 Rates are listed in the AHA Career Center.

 Q: What are the deadlines for submitting a job ad?

-A: The deadlines are listed on the Job Ad Entry Form.
+A: The deadlines are listed on the Advertising page.

 Q: Does the AHA have an official position on plagiarism and professional conduct?

 A: The Statement on Standards of Professional Conduct outlines the shared values of the profession.

 Q: Does the AHA have guidelines on the hiring process, tenure, and promotion?